Lesson 2

 [Limit the discussion to five minutes or less.

 As a start-up introduction, please ask your students to share with each other in groups of three about the Internet video games they play and which is their favorite.
-But discussions begin, tell them some may not play video games; for those, it is perfectly acceptable to say so.
+But before discussions begin, tell them some may not play video games; for those, it is perfectly acceptable to say so.
 Guide the groups along to ensure the second and third persons have time to share.

 After five minutes thank them for sharing, but do not take time to find out what they shared with each other.
 Continue with this material.]